onepf/AppDF/specification/appds_spec_1_0.md

 </table>

 ##### description/texts/features
-Optional.
+Required.
 No attributes.

 Some stores support separate feature list (most assumes that the feature list is included into the full description).
 Each `<feature>` subtag should contain one feature description.

-Example:
+There should be between 3 and 5 `<feature>` subtags.

 Example:
 ```xml
 <features>